 Legal Option depends upon the Aggrieved party ;

-Regarding the protection of rights of the aggrieved, pursuing the case under the Negotiable Instruments Act allows the aggrieved to recover the interest on the drawn amount while the Banking Offence and Punishment Act, 2064 do not provide the same.
+Regarding the protection of the rights of the aggrieved, pursuing the case under the Negotiable Instruments Act allows the aggrieved to recover the interest on the drawn amount while the Banking Offence and Punishment Act, 2064 do not provide the same.
 Further, when initiating the case as a state party offense, the court preliminary focuses on fining the defendant and upon the obtaining of a fine, a separate process commences for recovering the amount involved in the amount irrespective of the fine.

 To consult or get legal advice from our expert Laws related to Cheque Dishonor in Nepal/ Debt Collection Lawyers in Nepal/ Cheque Bounce Laws in Nepal/ Banking & Finance Lawyers in Nepal/Legal Remedies of Cheque Bounce in Nepal/Recovery of Payment laws in Nepal; Contact us at 977-01-4102849/977-9851059026, Prime Law Associates, Anamnagar, Kathmandu, email@example.com, www. primelawnepal.com

 This article is for informational purposes only and shall not be construed as legal advice, advertisement, personal communication, solicitation, or inducement of any sort from the firm or any of its members.
 The firm shall not be liable for consequences arising out of any action undertaken by any person relying on the information provided herein.